jdvera/coffeeV2/README.md

 ## Calculating Group's Center Location
-All users' locations are saved as a latitude/longitute pair.
-When a user submits a new location, the database is updated with that lat/lng.
-Then, the lat/lngs of all users in that group are collected, and the minimums and maximums are calculated.
+Each member's location is saved as a latitude/longitute pair.
+When a new location is submitted, the database is updated with that lat/lng.
+Then, the lat/lngs of all users in the group are collected, and the minimums and maximums are calculated.
 Finally, the midpoint between the two extremes are calculated and saved as the group's center lat/lng.

 You can think of it like the group is inside a rectangle, with the Group's Center being the center of the rectangle.
-If a user submits a location outside the rectangle, the rectangle gets bigger to include that user, and the center of this new rectangle is used as the Group's Center.
+If a user submits a location that falls outside the rectangle, the rectangle gets bigger to include that location, and the center of this larger rectangle is used as the Group's Center.